 APU operates six start dates each year.
 Applicants need a regionally accredited bachelor’s degree with a minimum 2.5 GPA.
 They submit an application essay, a resume/CV, and GMAT scores.
 Prospective students may apply for test exemption if they display a 3.25 GPA or higher.
 All distance learners benefit from financial aid and an affordable tuition rate.

-APU is regionally accredited by the Western Association of Schools and Colleges (WASC).
+Azusa Pacific University is regionally accredited by the WASC Senior College and University Commission (WSCUC).
 The online MBA in entrepreneurship program maintains specialized accreditation from the International Assembly for Collegiate Business Education (IACBE).